konflic/example_test_project/README.md

 pip install -r requirements.txt
 ```

-#### For local use Before proper browser and drivers should be set up
+#### For local use Before proper browser and drivers should be set up find drivers links

 https://chromedriver.chromium.org/